 Select Clear TPM to reset your security processor to its default settings.
 Make sure to back up your data before you clear the TPM.

-Select Collect logs to gather more information that might help you understand issues with your security processor.
+Select Send Feedback (in older versions of Windows 10 it says Collect Logs) to gather more information that might help you understand issues with your security processor and submit that feedback through the Windows Feedback Hub.
 The logs will be saved to a folder on your desktop.

 Secure boot prevents a sophisticated and dangerous type of malware—a rootkit—from loading when you start your device.
 Rootkits use the same permissions as the operating system and start before it, which means they can completely hide themselves.
 Rootkits are often part of an entire suite of malware that can bypass local logins, record passwords and keystrokes, transfer private files, and capture cryptographic data.